 - 1. The driver is in charge of the bus and pupils.
-Students should obey the driver promptly. - 2.
+Students should obey the driver and/or bus monitor promptly.
+Standards for student conduct while on the school bus, traveling to and from home and school activities shall be the same as those established for conduct in the school building. - 2.
 Students should be on time.
 The bus cannot wait beyond its regular schedule for those who are tardy.
 Students should be at the bus stop five (5) minutes before the bus is scheduled to arrive. - 3.
 Students should wait at their assigned bus stop off the roadway and shall remain there until the driver has stopped the bus, opened the entrance door, and signaled the pupils to enter the bus.
 Pupils shall not cross the roadway when entering the school bus until signaled to do so by the bus driver.
 When students are required to cross the roadway when entering or leaving the school bus, crossings shall be made in front of the bus.
 Pupils shall cross approximately ten (10) feet in front of the bus in order that they may be seen by the bus driver.
 Students should not run toward or run across the street in front of a school bus while it is in motion. - 4.
 Students shall board the bus and immediately take a seat without disturbing other passengers.
 They shall remain in the seat assigned by the driver and/or bus monitor and shall not exchange seats unless given permission by the driver and/or bus monitor.
 Students are to keep heads, arms, and legs inside the bus windows at all times. - 5.
 Students are not to leave their seats unless getting on or off the bus or unless authorized by the bus driver and should remain seated until the bus has come to a complete stop. - 6.
-If a student is to exit the bus at a stop other than the designated regular stop, parental consent must be given to the school office. - 7.
-If a student is a guest on a bus, written permission must be signed by a parent and approval must be given by the school office. - 8.
+If a student is to exit the bus at a stop other than the designated regular stop, parental consent must be given to the school office.

+- 7. If a student is a guest on a bus, written permission must be signed by a parent and approval must be given by the school office. - 8.
 Any damage done to the bus should be reported promptly to the driver.
-Persons causing damage shall be expected to defray the full cost of repairs before riding privileges are restored. - 9.
+Persons causing damage shall be expected to defray the full cost of repairs. - 9.
 Pupils shall not engage in any activity that might divert the driver's attention away from driving the bus and cause an accident such as: - a.
 Loud noises (including talking or laughing) or unnecessary confusion - b.
 Unnecessary conversation with the driver - 10.
 The following activities are prohibited at all times: - a.
 Improper behavior to include: insolence, disobedience, vulgarity, foul language, fighting, pushing, showing or similar offensive acts - b.
 Throwing objects in or from the bus - c.
-Tampering with mechanical equipment, accessories, or controls of the bus
+Tampering with mechanical equipment, accessories, or controls of the bus - d.

-- d.
 Obstructing the aisles or doors in any manner - e.
 Occupying more space in a seat than required - f.
 Bringing any live animals or reptiles on the bus; bringing any preserved specimens on the bus that would likely frighten any pupil or cause a commotion - g.
 Littering the bus or deliberately tracking mud and dirt onto the bus - h.
 Possession and use of any/all tobacco products; - i.
 Possession of knives or sharp objects - j.
 Possession of any type of fireworks, firearms, or weapons (either operative or ceremonial) - 11.
-Any student refused admission to school due to parasites, communicable disease, or other health related problems may be refused bus transportation until being examined and readmitted to the school. - 12.
-No preschool, kindergarten, first grade or severely disabled student shall exit the bus unless received by a properly credentialed adult or accompanied by a 4th grade or older student that resides at the residence. - 13.
-Any student suspended from bus riding for disciplinary reasons will be suspended from ALL transportation privileges (including provided transportation for extracurricular activities). - 14.
-Any complaints of drivers, students, or parents not specified in the above regulations, shall be reported promptly to the principal and director of transportation.
+Any student refused admission to school due to parasites, communicable disease, or other health related problems may be refused bus transportation until being examined and readmitted to the school.